Skip to main content

 • Permission scope errors: Invalid paths in permission scopes that can’t be resolved.

 Ensure all target machines are provisioned before setting sandbox enforcement mode to Required across your organization.
+If any users are on Windows, they will be unable to run the CLI until OS-level sandboxing is supported on Windows or the policy is relaxed to Optional.

 Domain Filtering